Why is the Basilica of St. John Lateran one of the most important Catholic churches in Rome, if not the world?

 On this page we'll cover:

-While there are 4 papal basilicas in the world, all in Rome, St. John Lateran is the most important of them all, because it is the home of the bishop of Rome, the Pope.
+St. John Lateran is the most important of them all, because it is the home of the bishop of Rome, the Pope.

-It is also not only the oldest Catholic church in Rome, it's the oldest church in the West - older even than St Peter's Basilica!
+And it's not only the oldest Catholic church in Rome, it's the oldest church in the West - older even than St Peter's Basilica!

 Lateran means "belonging to the Laterani family" in Latin.